The Ultimate Google Business Profile Checklist 2023

 In this case, it’s better to add a service area and not a direct address.
 Google doesn’t want your customers to show up at a location where they can’t use your service.
 Service areas have a direct impact on your customers´experience.

-7. State your business hours
+7. State your opening hours

 You’d think that most business owners would ace this step.
 Many, unfortunately, don’t.